April 19, 2026Comments are off for this post.

 Lightyear review UK (2026): honest pros, cons and fees

-In this independent Lightyear review, we take a proper look at one of the most talked-about investing apps in the UK.
-Lightyear recently slashed its fees, dropping FX charges to 0.10% and making all stock and ETF trading completely free.
-That puts it firmly among the cheapest platforms available to UK investors right now.
+In this independent Lightyear review UK, I take a proper look at one of the most talked-about investing apps in Britain right now.
+Lightyear has spent the past year cutting costs hard, so UK personal accounts now get free share and ETF dealing and a flat 0.1% FX fee.
+As a result, it sits firmly among the cheapest platforms available to UK investors today.

 Read more